 - Products and systems to supply services available in mobile networks across the fixed network.

-Our aim is to be globally established with products and systems.
-With the launch of our SMS system we have taken a huge step towards becoming a total systems supplier.
-Through partnership with suppliers of complete systems we will in future be able to supply our customers with complete SMS solutions on the fixed telecom network.
+Their aim is to be globally established with products and systems.
+With the launch of their SMS system they have taken a huge step towards becoming a total systems supplier.
+Through partnership with suppliers of complete systems they will in future be able to supply their customers with complete SMS solutions on the fixed telecom network.

 “Viking Telecom became the first company

 in the world to launch an SMS terminal